 Complex decisions require effective communications and despite the growing bilingualism of Hispanics, there is still a great need for adequately translating open enrollment materials and providing consistent messaging across many different providers.
 We specialize in open enrollment materials for Spanish speakers.
 Open Enrollment is a period that is affiliated with a lot of anxiety among employees.
 Healthcare Translations for open enrollment are one our main areas of expertise and we can help you to alleviate that anxiety and help to eliminate the healthcare disparities that may arise at your workplace from a Spanish speaking workforce that does not have the information they need in their language to make decisions for their health.

 Open Enrollment is the only time when employees can make important decisions about their benefit options for the coming year.
 There are many options from which to choose, from Health Insurance with complex plan options to Flexible Spending Accounts, Life Insurance, Worker’s Comp; all from a wide range of providers.
 Employees need to deal with a complex set healthcare concepts in a short period of time that requires effective and engaging enrollment programs.

 The case for Awareness with Translating Open Enrollment

 One group with an increasing interest in buying healthcare is the Hispanic population, yet they are still more likely to be uninsured than any other ethnic group.
 The Affordable Care Act along with important outreach programs has been a tremendous help to get more Hispanics to make informed decisions about their healthcare options, but it has not closed that gap yet.
 Hispanics, like all other ethnic groups, take a price sensitive approach to healthcare, but they are often unaware of the financial assistance and penalties that informs their decision to buy into the healthcare system.
-Research has shown that awareness training greatly improves the likelihood of participation.
+Research has shown that awareness training greatly improves the likelihood of participation in open enrollment.